BTC Explorer

 What I Gained:

-- Zero infrastructure costs (static hosting + free API tiers)
+- Zero infrastructure costs (static hosting + free API tiers + serverless functions)

 - Simple deployment and maintenance